juampi92/auto-updater/README.md

  * `init ( opc )`
    * `pathToJson: ''` from repo main folder to package.json (only subfolders.
 Can't go backwards)
    * `autoupdate: false` if true, all stages run one after the other.
 Else, you need to force the stages with the force methods
-   * `check_git: true` Checks if the .git folder exists, so its a dev and doesnt download the proyect.
+   * `checkgit: true` Checks if the .git folder exists, so its a dev and doesnt download the proyect.
    * `jsonhost: 'raw.githubusercontent.com'` URL of raw remote package.json
    * `contenthost: 'codeload.github.com'` URL of full remote zip